-Purpose This curriculum is designed to prepare students for employment in business and industry at the supervisory level.
+Purpose: This curriculum is designed to prepare students for employment in business and industry at the supervisory level.
 The program is designed for students seeking initial employment in leadership, as well as those seeking to advance their careers into management.
-Emphasis will be placed on improving workplace readiness skills such as communications, critical analysis, problem-solving, teamwork, and work ethic.
+Emphasis will be placed on improving workplace readiness skills such as communications, critical analysis, problemsolving, teamwork, and work ethic.

-Occupational Objectives Students will be prepared to enter into the leadership roles while developing people skills and exercising the decision making process.
+Occupational Objectives: Students will be prepared to enter into the leadership roles while developing people skills and exercising the decision making process.
 This certificate is invaluable and can be used in all types of business including: Financial, Managerial, Operational, Technical, Sales and Service Industry.

-Admissions Requirements Applicants must meet the general admissions requirements for admission to the college.
+Admission Requirements: Applicants must meet the general admission requirements for admission to the college.

-Curriculum and Other Requirements Credits
+CURRICULUM AND OTHER REQUIREMENTS CREDITS

+ORGANIZATIONAL LEADERSHIP AND RELATED COURSES

 BUS 100 Introduction to Business 3

-BUS 111 (or BUS 200) Principles of Supervision (or Principles of Management)) 3
+BUS 111 Principles of Supervision

+(or BUS 200) 3

-BUS 165 (or BUS 202) Small Business Management (or Applied Management
+BUS 165Small Business Management

-Principles) 3
+(or BUS 202) 3

-BUS 205 Human Resources Management 3
+BUS 205 Human Resources Management .
+3

 MKT 100 Principles of Marketing 3

 MKT 110 Principles of Selling 3

-Total Minimum Credits for Degree 18
+Total Minimum Credits for Certificate

-Fall Spring
+FALL SPRING

 BUS 100 BUS 205

-BUS 111 or 200 MKT 100
+BUS 111 or BUS 200 MKT 100

-BUS 165 or 202 MKT 110
+BUS 165 or BUS 202 MKT 110